SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

-Thanks to CPR, the output indices also monotonically increase.
-Each mapping of input-weight-output indicates the index needed for convolution computation associated with each weight: e.g., $O_{14}=I_{3}\cdot W_{0,0} + I_{4}\cdot W_{+,+}$.
-This mapping information is stored in the rule buffer organized by weight for weight-stationary sparse convolution.
-The rules for other sparse convolution operations can be generated in the same way as for SpConv, as illustrated in Figure~\ref{fig:spconv_overview} (b-d).
-Spare strided convolution (SpStConv) has the same procedure for rule generation as SpConv, except that odd-numbered columns are excluded from the output when the stride is 2.
-In the case of sparse deconvolution (SpDeconv), the difference is that the rule generation is based on expanding the input row instead of merging, and there is no overlap in output coordinates due to non-overlap receptive field.
-In the case of SpConv-S, the output location is restricted to the location of active input as the dilation effect is ignored.
-Lastly, the rule generation procedure for SpConv-P is the same as SpConv, yet the output pillars are pruned to become active input pillars for the next SpConv.
+The rules for other sparse convolution operations, as shown in Fig.~\ref{fig:spconv_overview} (b--d), can be generated similarly to SpConv.
+Sparse strided convolution (SpStConv) follows the same RuleGen procedure as SpConv, but omits odd-numbered columns from the output when the stride is 2.
+Sparse deconvolution (SpDeconv) differs in that RuleGen expands the input row rather than merging it, and there's no overlap in output coordinates due to non-overlapping receptive fields.
+In SpConv-S, output location is limited to active input locations, ignoring the dilation effect.
+For SpConv-P, the RuleGen procedure mirrors SpConv, but the output pillars are pruned to serve as active input pillars for the next SpConv.

-Note that the complexity of the proposed rule generation is $O(P)$ where $P$ is the number of active pillars, thanks to a simple three-step search for mapping input and output.
-Therefore, RGU can provide the necessary mapping information for sparse convolution operations without delay.
+Note that the complexity of the proposed RuleGen is $O(P)$ where $P$ is the number of active pillars, thanks to the straightforward three-step search for mapping input and output.
+Thus, RGU can swiftly provide necessary mapping information for sparse convolution operations.